MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_RequestException.md

 We'll review the ad component again to ensure the right decision is made.
 When you submit the request, the [delivery status](hlp_BA_CONC_EditorialStatus.md) for the ad component is set to *Exception under review*.

-The Microsoft Advertising team responds to requests as quickly as possible—most reviews are completed within 48 hours.
+The Microsoft Advertising team responds to requests as quickly as possibleâ€”most reviews are completed within 48 hours.
 After we've reviewed your request, we'll change the status of the ad component and send you an email summarizing any approvals or disapprovals.

 > [!NOTE]
 > Most editorial reviews are completed within 48 hours.
 If your content still has the **Under Review** delivery status after two business days, please [contact Support](https://go.microsoft.com/fwlink/?linkid=398371) for assistance.